 Flying Drone and taking aerial photo could be exciting but there are certain Drones rules and regulation in Bhutan.

-You need to follow this before flying drone in Bhutan.
+You need to follow this rule before flying a drone in Bhutan.

 Bhutan is a mountainous country lies along Terrance of the Himalayas, it covers over 60% of forest including different varieties of flora and fauna.

-Why Bhutan is Best Place to Fly Drone?
+Why Bhutan is the Best place to fly a Drone?

 UAV aerial footage can be amazing in Bhutan and most of the tourist, who is visiting Bhutan, are mostly content creator, blogger and News reporter.

 To make their content viewers attractive they implement aerial footage in their work.

 This Blog provides exclusive guidelines on Drones rules and regulation in Bhutan